I won’t lie.

 Decisions are always emotional.

-In fact, people who cannot use emotions when processing decisions are called Psychopaths!
+In fact, people who cannot use emotions when processing decisions are clinically considered psychopaths!

 Now, think how this relates to your audience?